Stefan Espeland

 Stefan Espeland (born 24 March 1989) is a Norwegian professional ice hockey defenceman.
-He is currently an unrestricted free agent who most recently played for EC Red Bull Salzburg of the ICE Hockey League (ICEHL).
-He previously played for Eisbären Berlin of the Deutsche Eishockey Liga (DEL).
+He is currently playing for Storhamar Hockey He previously played for Eisbären Berlin of the Deutsche Eishockey Liga (DEL), Vålerenga Hockey of the Norwegian Eliteserien.

-He joined Berlin after a one year tenure with fellow German club, the Fischtown Pinguins in the 2019–20 season.
+He joined Berlin after a one-year tenure with fellow German club, the Fischtown Pinguins in the 2019–20 season.
 He formerly played with Vålerenga of the GET-ligaen.

 International play

 He was named to the Norway men's national ice hockey team for competition at the 2014 IIHF World Championship.